 Dr. George Saliba, professor of Arabic and Islamic studies, Columbia University

-Dr. Ehab Abouheif, associate professor of biology, McGill University
+Dr. Ehab Abouheif, professor of biology, McGill University

 Dr. Asad Q. Ahmed, associate professor of Arabic and Islamic studies, University of California, Berkeley